2 Cells of the Nervous System: Glia

 Schwann cells can only be found in the peripheral nervous system.
 The main action of Schwann cells is to provide a section of myelin sheath for peripheral nervous system neurons, and in this way, they function similarly to the oligodendrocytes.
 Schwann cells produce only a single section of myelin, compared to oligodendrocytes, which myelinate multiple sections.
 Schwann cells also function in the regeneration of injured axons.
 When nerves in the peripheral nervous system are damaged after trauma, Schwann cells rapidly mobilize to the site of injury.

-Image of Schwann cell wrapped around a neuron axon.
-Details provided in the text.
+Schwann cell wrapped around a neuron axon.

 Figure 2.3 Schwann Cell.
 The Schwann cell is shown in blue.
 A single Schwann cell wraps myelin around a neuron axon, shown in yellow.
 Multiple Schwann cells are needed to myelinate one neuron axon.